 Federal HUB Zone

-The City of Hampton has a newly-expanded Federal HUB (Historically Underutilized Business) Zone which encompasses areas throughout Hampton including Phoebus, downtown, Copeland Industrial Park and sections of the Coliseum Central area.
-The Small Business Administration office manages this program and areas are designated based on poverty and unemployment criteria.
-Click here to see if your business is located in the HUB Zone.
-If you have additional questions, please contact the Hampton Dept. of Economic Development at 757-727-6237.
+The City of Hampton has an area designated as Federal Historically Underutilized Business Zone (HUBZone), which encompasses sections within the city.
+The United States Small Business Administration (SBA) manages this program and areas are designated based on poverty and unemployment criteria.
+HUBZone designated areas can change every 6 to nine months.
+To see if your business is located in a HUBZone, please review the HUBZone Map.

-There are four types of HUB Zone contract opportunities:
+Federal Contract OpportunitiesThere are four (4) types of HUBZone contract opportunities:

-HUB Zone contracts can be awarded if the contracting officer determines that:
+- Sole-source: HUB Zone contracts can be awarded if the contracting officer determines that:

-- only one qualified HUB Zone SBC is responsible to perform the contract,
+- only one qualified HUB Zone SBC is responsible to perform the contract

-- two or more qualified HUB Zone SBCs are not likely to submit offers and
+- Two or more qualified HUB Zone SBCs are not likely to submit offers, and

 - the anticipated award price of the proposed contract, including options, will not exceed: $5 million for a requirement within the North American Industry Classification System (NAICS) code for manufacturing or $3 million for a requirement within all other NAICS codes.